IDEX Prep Online class

 Contact IDEXprep - Replies are generally Mon.-Sat. from 8 am to 8 pm

-Class is accepted by CCIDC for 1.0 units of CEU credit (equal to 10 hours of class time).
+Class is accepted by CCIDC for 1.0 units of CEU credit for existing CIDs only (equal to 10 hours of class time).

 4. Class Objectives: